 Michael, on the other hand, set out to attain Enlightenment.

-For most spiritual practitioners, there are several elements in his book, that will help them in their own journey regardless of how recent or long back they started, such as –
+For most spiritual practitioners, there are several elements in The Surrender Experiment, that will help them in their own journey regardless of how recent or long back they started, such as –

 - wanting to stay in isolation but finding ‘obstacles’ on the path’ that stir them away from spiritual practices;